isomerpages/psd-goc/index.md

       variant: image
   - infobar:
       id: infobar
-      description: Sudden death.
-Terminal illness.
-Loss of mental capacity. <br>These can happen to any of us.
-Yet, few of us plan for them. <br>
+      description: Death, illness and mental incapacity can happen to any of us.
+Yet few of us plan for these.<br>Don’t leave your loved ones struggling to pick up the pieces.
   - infobar:
       id: infobar
       description: Don’t leave your loved ones struggling to pick up the pieces. <br>